navko11/TerminalApp/readme.md

 - User will be actioned to return back to the menu
 ![rmverror](appscreenshots/error2.jpg)

-- When employee is selected confirmation in red text will output.
+- When employee is removed, confirmation in red text will output.
 ![rmv2](appscreenshots/removeemp2.jpg)

 - Remove code includes control structures and nested looping.